 [For a veggie broth, see my tip below]

-• 2 stalks celery, trimmed and cut in large chunks
+• 2 stalks celery, trimmed and cut into large chunks

 • 6 peppercorns